narayanagung/mashimaro-tv/README.md

 ### Problems

--   Auto scroll in mobile device cause screen jitter (Have not been tested on a tablet/iPad)
--   There's an issue when using [Firefox](https://www.mozilla.org/en-US/firefox/new/) web audio player that makes the song doesn't match with the lyrics when clicking
+-   There's an issue when using Firefox that makes the song doesn't match with the lyrics when clicked